guettli/check-conditions/README.md

 sort output.
 It is confusing if the second output has a different order than the first output.

+check schema of resource before fetching all objects: skip resources which don't have status.conditions.

 # Ideas

 List all resource of namespace "foo". `kubectl get all -n foo` does not show CRDs.